-The 24-month plan highlights the scale of the ambition for the programme and the level of activity required to deliver the inclusive ambition over the next twenty-four months.
-It is recognised that this is an ambitious plan, that will result in a significant level of change in the local SEND system during this period.
-Much of this activity will be driven by staff ownership and embedding new ways of working, which should significantly mitigate disruption.
+The 24-month plan highlights the scale of the ambition for the programme and the level of activity required to deliver the inclusive ambition.
+It is recognised that this is an ambitious plan, which will result in a significant level of change in the local SEND system during this period.
+Much of this activity will be driven by staff ownership and embedding new waysof working, which should significantly mitigate disruption.